redis-developer/beats-by-redis/docs/01-SETUP.md

 SESSION_SECRET=p1zz4
 ```

-You will also want to download and install [RedisInsight](https://redis.com/redisinsight/) for working with and visualizing data.

 ## Running Locally With Docker (i.e. Easy Mode)

 To start up the sample application, just start the Docker image in the traditional way: